NishitaErvantikar9/Web-Development-Bootcamp/1. Frontend/JAVASCRIPT/README.md

 ![image](https://github.com/NishitaErvantikar9/Web-Development-Bootcamp/assets/120945994/de35d315-85dd-455b-8987-3599902a1c9b)
 A JavaScript engine is a software component or virtual machine that interprets and executes JavaScript code.
 It is responsible for running JavaScript programs, converting the human-readable JavaScript source code into machine-executable instructions, and managing various aspects of code execution, such as memory allocation, optimization, and error handling.

-Key functions and components of a JavaScript engine include:

-1. **Parser:** The parser analyzes the JavaScript source code, breaking it down into tokens and constructing an abstract syntax tree (AST) that represents the program's structure.

-2. **Intermediate Representation:** Some JavaScript engines use an intermediate representation (e.g., bytecode) for optimization and execution rather than directly interpreting the source code.

-3. **Interpreter:** The interpreter reads and executes JavaScript code line by line, making it possible to execute the program without compilation.
-It's responsible for basic execution.

-4. **Just-In-Time (JIT) Compiler:** Some JavaScript engines incorporate a JIT compiler, which dynamically compiles parts of the code into machine code for faster execution.
-This compilation occurs just before execution.

-5. **Memory Management:** The engine manages memory allocation and deallocation, including garbage collection to reclaim memory occupied by objects that are no longer in use.

-6. **Optimizations:** Modern JavaScript engines perform various optimizations to make code execution faster, such as inlining functions, optimizing loops, and performing constant folding.

-7. **Error Handling:** The engine handles runtime errors and exceptions, providing appropriate error messages and stack traces for debugging.

-8. **Execution Context:** The engine maintains execution contexts, including the call stack, scope chains, and variables, to manage function calls and variable access.

-9. **APIs:** JavaScript engines provide APIs that allow interaction with the host environment (e.g., browsers, Node.js).
-These APIs expose functionality like DOM manipulation in the browser or file system access in Node.js.

 Notable JavaScript engines include:

 - **V8:** Developed by Google, V8 is used in the Chrome web browser and Node.js.